-poweredby.tokyo along with Hypebeast and New Balance followed Daisuke Obana, founder and designer of the Tokyo fashion imprint N. Hollywood, around Tokyo to the visit the people and places that inspired his work.
+poweredby.tokyo along with Hypebeast and New Balance followed Daisuke Obana, founder and designer of Tokyo fashion imprint N. Hollywood around his favorite Tokyo neighborhood of Koenji to show us the people and places that inspired his work.

 In ancient times, the Romans believed that every location had its own ‘genius loci’ a protective spirit that watched over a place, feeding energy into the atmosphere of the physical location, giving it character, and making it what it is.

 Even if you’re not a believer of classical Roman religion, it’s a concept that perfectly encapsulates the diversity of Tokyo, a city that’s a Frankenstein-esque amalgamation of a hundred uniquely different cities in one.

 There are few things that shape a person more than their environment.
 When it comes to unearthing the inner workings of some the world’s best creatives, learning more about their spaces they call ‘home’ - spiritually or physically - offers unparalleled insight into their inspirations, experiences, and cultural DNA.